YaoZhong-Kang/YaoZhong-Kang.github.io/_pages/about.md

 - uncertainty-aware and physics-constrained surrogate models;
 - hybrid workflows combining machine learning with high-performance Monte Carlo simulation.

-Rather than treating AI as a standalone replacement, I am interested in **hybrid computational frameworks in which AI improves efficiency while trusted physics-based solvers guarantee the final solution quality**.
+Rather than treating AI as a standalone replacement, I am interested in **hybrid computational frameworks in which AI improves efficiency while retaining the convergence criterion of the conventional solver**.

 ---
 <span class="anchor" id="publications"></span>